 If you have not fainted by now and are still reading these lines, I am sure the sensation was not comfortable.
 Perhaps you never thought of it but this is how many dogs feel when they are on the leash.

-One day, Skai and me were on one of our favorite walks in the beautiful Capilano River Park in North Vancouver.
-The wild river carved a breathtaking canyon with moss-covered cliffs, white water rapids and old growth rainforest trees. .
+One day, Skai and I were on one of our favorite walks in a beautiful river canyon nearby our house.
+The wild river carved a breathtaking canyon with moss-covered cliffs, white water rapids and old growth rainforest trees.